A Logic Programming Approach to Activity Recognition: The Event Calculus

 \section{The Event Calculus}

-Our system for long-term behaviour recognition (LTBR) is a logic programming implementation of an Event Calculus formalisation, expressing long-term behaviour definitions.
-The Event Calculus (EC), introduced by Kowalski and Sergot \cite{kowalski86}, is a formalism for representing and reasoning about actions or events and their effects.
-We present here the version of the EC that we employ (more details about this version may be found in \cite{artikisToCL}).

-EC is based on a many-sorted first-order predicate calculus.
-For the version used here, the underlying time model is linear and it may include real numbers or integers.
+Our long-term activity recognition (LTAR) system consists of a logic programming (Prolog) implementation of an Event Calculus dialect.
+The Event Calculus, introduced by Kowalski and Sergot \cite{kowalski86}, is a many-sorted, first-order predicate calculus for representing and reasoning about events and their effects.
+For the dialect used here, hereafter LTAR-EC (event calculus for long-term activity recognition), the time model is linear and it may include real numbers or integers.
 Where $F$ is a \emph{fluent} --- a property that is allowed to have different values at different points in time --- the term $F \val V$ denotes that fluent $F$ has value $V$.
 Boolean fluents are a special case in which the possible values are \true\ and \false.
-Informally, $F \val V$ holds at a particular time-point if $F \val V$ has been \emph{initiated} by an action at some earlier time-point, and not \emph{terminated} by another action in the meantime.
+Informally, $F \val V$ holds at a particular time-point if $F \val V$ has been \emph{initiated} by an event at some earlier time-point, and not \emph{terminated} by another event in the meantime.